ajktown/docs/api/domain-driven-design.md

 ## Constructor

+### withDefault
+Returns the domain with default values, with given props.
+Always used by the private constructor.

 ### build~Constructor Method

 To maintain consistency, privateConstructor may have its own methods to create the domain.

 i.e buildIdConstructor => builds id for the domain inside the constructor.

 And this method is private / non-static

 ### Private Constructor
 ```ts